 Startups are famous, and in some cases infamous, for their “cash burn.”
 Established businesses don’t have to throw out everything the accounting department says, but while you can seek VC for some of your innovation, you should also be your own VC and make sure your team has the necessary resources to innovate.
 Just beware of the sunk cost fallacy; if an idea doesn’t pan out, know when to cut your losses.

 Go Outside Your Company

 Whether it’s crowdsourcing, open innovation, or another form of reaching out, don’t hesitate to tap into creativity beyond your organization.
 Involving different perspectives will ensure more interesting and comprehensive solutions.
 Asking multiple groups of stakeholders to weigh in will help limit problems further along in the creative process.

-Innovation platforms can help any business, from start-up to a large company wanting to become nimble.
-To learn more about the innovation process, join our newsletter today.
+Innovation platforms can help any business, from start-ups to large companies wanting to become nimble.
+To see how idea management software works in action, request a demo today.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.